 Vice-chair: Amos Tanay

-The objective of WG5 will aim at transferring to health and industry all the discoveries emerging from the INC action.
+The WG5 will aim at transferring to health and industry all the discoveries emerging from the INC action.

 1. identify exiting patents and potential for protecting intellectual properties (IP)